 Investment decisions are usually based on an investor’s risk appetite.
-Someone in their early or mid-twenties might have an aggressive approach towards investing in equities whereas a retired person is likely to prefer risk-averse fixed-income investments.
-To help investors be aware of the risks associated with Mutual fund investments, SEBI has made it mandatory for all fund houses to display a riskometer depicting the five levels of risk effective July 1, 2015.
+Someone in their early or mid-twenties might have an aggressive approach towards investing in equities, whereas a retired person is likely to prefer risk-averse fixed-income investments.
+To help investors be aware of the risks associated with mutual fund investments, SEBI has made it mandatory for all fund houses to display a riskometer depicting the five levels of risk effective July 1, 2015.

 2. Reading the Riskometer

-Association of Mutual Funds in India (AMFI) has clear guidelines on how a fund would be classified under the different levels of risk.
+Association of Mutual Funds in India (AMFI) has issued clear guidelines on how a fund would be classified under the different levels of risk.

 Securities and instruments such as fixed maturity plans, gilt funds and income funds usually come under this classification.
 These are considered to be the safest mutual funds and are suited for an investor looking for a safe income source.

 Short to medium-term bonds usually come under this category.
 They are considered safe investments and are suited for investors who can stay invested for a period of 1-3 years.

 Moderate risk level

 It signifies that the funds in this category have their principal at moderate risk.
 Instruments such as arbitrage funds, MIP funds, and hybrid debt-oriented funds are suited for a semi-conservative investor who intends to book decent profits at the same time wants to keep his risk limited.
 Funds under this label are suited medium to the long-term investment horizon.

 It signifies that the funds in this category have their principal at moderately high risk.
 Usually, balanced equity-oriented funds, diversified equity funds, index funds and Gold ETFs are classified under this label.
 Products under this label are suited for investors seeking to create wealth over a long period.
 Investment in equity under such funds is related to the large-cap segment.